 The Chem-Fab site is located on N. Broad Street in Doylestown, Bucks County, Pennsylvania.
 From the mid-1960s to the late 1970s, Chem Fab, Inc. operated an electroplating and metal etching facility, and also stored and disposed of processing chemicals on-site.
 Groundwater underlying the site is contaminated with metals, volatile organic compounds, chemicals commonly found in solvents and degreasers and associated electroplating operations.
 The volatile organic compounds have been found in two municipal wells and several residential wells.

 What Has Been Done to Clean Up the Site?

 - In 1990, EPA connected residences and businesses that were impacted by the groundwater contamination to city water.

 - In 1994, EPA removed 117 drums of chemicals and 8,400 gallons of liquid waste from the site.

 - The Chem Fab Corp. site was added to the EPA’s National Priorities List of most hazardous waste sites in 2008.

-- The EPA began collecting new samples for the Remedial Investigation in April 2010.
+- EPA began collecting new samples for the Remedial Investigation in April 2010.

-- In December 2012, a Record of Decision was issued, which selected excavation and off-site disposal to remediate soil contamination on the former Chem Fab property.
+- In December 2012, EPA issued an interim Record of Decision (ROD) for Operable Unit 1, which selected excavation and off-site disposal to remediate soil contamination on the former Chem Fab property.